Our Privacy Notice

 From time to time, we may share your personal data with organisations in other countries including organisations within the Richmond International Group.

-Personal data may be transferred inside and outside the European Economic Area (EEA which included countries within the EU and Iceland, Liechtenstein and Norway).
+Personal data may be transferred inside and outside the UK and/or the European Economic Area (EEA which included countries within the EU and Iceland, Liechtenstein, and Norway).
 For those countries within the EEA processing of personal data is subject to a similar standard of legal protection as is found in the UK.

 In circumstances where personal data is transferred outside the EEA we will only do so where: